jetbrains-academy/sql-course/Lesson3/task2/task.md

 But it may as well return `unknown`, or `NULL`, and in this case the row is excluded from the output either.

-Let's assume that besides `id` and `name` there is a boolean column `is_inhabited` in the table `Planet`, and its value is `NULL` if we don't know for sure if the planet is inhabited or not.
+Let's assume that besides `id` and `name` there is a boolean column `is_inhabited` in the table `Planet`, and its value is `NULL` if we don't know for sure if a planet is inhabited or not.
 Suppose the table looks as follows:

 ----